JosephineQiu/ISQA8086_JosephineQiu/data_entry_analysis.md

 |----|-----------------|------|-------|------|---------|-------------|------|
 |    |                 |      |       |      |         |             |      |

-*ID: A unique identifying number for each collection of data.
+**ID**: A unique identifying number for each collection of data.
-*Name of Species*: The name of the species that the data is collected for.
+**Name of Species**: The name of the species that the data is collected for.
-*Date*: The date when the corresponding data is collected, formatted MM/DD/YYYY.
+**Date**: The date when the corresponding data is collected, formatted MM/DD/YYYY.
-*Depth*: The depth of the water collected, described in the unit of meter.
+**Depth**: The depth of the water collected, described in the unit of meter.
-*Time*: The time when the corresponding data is collected, formatted 00:00PM/AM.
+**Time**: The time when the corresponding data is collected, formatted 00:00PM/AM.
-*Density*: The population of species in each liter of water collected, formatted number/L.
+**Density**: The population of species in each liter of water collected, formatted number/L.
-*Temperature*: The temperature of water collected, described in the unit of Fahrenheit.
+**Temperature**: The temperature of water collected, described in the unit of Fahrenheit.
-*Size*: The diameter of the colony of species collected, measured in millimeters.
+**Size**: The diameter of the colony of species collected, measured in millimeters.

-All data collected should follow the uniform structures.
+**All data collected should follow the uniform structures.**

-*Proofreader*: Menglin Qiu
+**Proofreader**: _Menglin Qiu_